Isangeles/mtk/README.md

 ## Contributing
 You are welcome to contribute to project development.

-If you looking for things to do, then check TODO file.
+If you looking for things to do, then check [TODO file](https://github.com/Isangeles/stone/blob/master/TODO) or contact me(dev@isangeles.pl).

+When you find something to do, create new branch for your feature.
-When you finish, open pull request to merge your changes with main branch.
+After you finish, open pull request to merge your changes with master branch.

 ## Contact
 * Isangeles <<dev@isangeles.pl>>

 ## License
-Copyright 2018-2019 Dariusz Sikora <<dev@isangeles.pl>>
+Copyright 2018-2020 Dariusz Sikora <<dev@isangeles.pl>>

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by